sanderjo/GPIO-counter/README.md

 GPIO-counter
 ============

-Counts pulses on specified GPIO pin and writes to a logfile
+Counts pulses on specified GPIO pin and writes to a logfile.
+I use this to count the pulses from my electric power meter (DDS-238), where each pulse is 1 Wh (as 1000 pulses per kWh).

 <pre><code>